rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 ### How long does it take to run? <a id="timetorun"></a>
 ***

-It depends on the number of features.
+It depends on the number of features and methods used.
 For six features, and if you do not use H-ESBCN nor MC-CBN, it should take about 20 seconds.
+If you do not use CBN either (i.e., if you only use MHN, OT, and OncoBN) it should run in less than 8 seconds.
+Model fitting itself is parallelized, but other parts of the program cannot be (e.g., displaying the final figures).

 &nbsp;&nbsp;